 If you’re reading this article, then I applaud you!
-This means your going to try to convince your wife to let you get a motorcycle rather than buy one and ask for forgiveness.
-When I googled this same question in hopes to find tips that will help me better communicate with my wife, I found a lot of articles stating to just get one and tell your wife later.
+This means your going to try to convince your wife or partner to let you get a motorcycle rather than buy one and ask for forgiveness.
+When I googled this same question in hopes to find tips that will help me better communicate with my wife, I found a lot of articles stating to just get one and tell your wife or partner later.
 Not cool.

 Motorcycles Get Great Gas Mileage